Mushroom-Daemon/doks/content/writing/short_swipes/guide.md

 HOW DO I KNOW ALL THIS?
 BECAUSE I'VE LIVED THROUGH IT MY WHOLE LIFE.

 I'VE STRUGGLED WITH RELATIONSHIPS AND CONFIDENCE MY WHOLE LIFE.
 NO MATTER WHAT I DID OR WHO I DATED, I ALWAYS FELT I WASN'T ENOUGH.

-These lead into authority… we can use them as an intro to testimonials… right? why not?